 Although, if you want a portion of your investments managed with computer-driven algorithm investing and you also want to try your hand at stock picking, you can also open a SoFi Stock Bits account.
-In fact, there’s a current SoFi promotion that gives you $25 in a Stock Bits account when you fund the SoFi automated investing robo advisor.

 The SoFi robo-advisor invests in diversified ETFs.
 The mix of these funds is proactively managed and will be changed as either world economic conditions change or the outlook of platform management changes.